 Single Founder-One Man Army

 If you are a founder and think that you can carry on the business on your own, it is time to RETHINK!
 As you grow you will need people to bring in expert knowledge, capital and enterprise skills.
 Choose an entity structure that allows multiple people join you as the business grows.

 Note: In One Person Company, there can be only one member, however, there can be multiple directors.

 Attracting talented individuals is crucial for business growth.
 Today entities are issuing ESOPs (Employee Stock Option Plan).
 This way employee gets ownership feel and aligns his efforts with business goals.

-Note: Only Private limited companies can issue ESOPs to attract talent.
+Note: All limited companies can issue ESOPs to attract talent.